frederic-perez/AmE-dictionary/data/dictionary.md

 __impede__ _v_ :seven::mega::hammer: (impeded) Be a hindrance or obstacle to. _Syn_ hinder _By questioning every proposal, she is impeding the progress of our project._
 __impediment__ _n_ :three::hammer:
 __impedimenta__ _n pl_ :two: Objects, such as provisions or baggage, that impede or encumber.
-__impel__ _v tr_ :three: (impelled) To urge or force (a person) to an action; constrain or motivate. _Syn_ compel, drive, push, inspire, instigate, goad _I don’t consider myself an activist, but I was impelled by recent events to take a stand on this issue._
+__impel__ _vt_ :three: (impelled) To urge or force (a person) to an action; constrain or motivate. _Syn_ compel, drive, push, inspire, instigate, goad _I don’t consider myself an activist, but I was impelled by recent events to take a stand on this issue._
 __impending__ _adj_ :nine::m: If something is impending, it is about to happen.
 If you hear thunder in the distance, you might go inside to escape the impending storm. _Impending deadline._ _(vs looming deadline)_
 __imperil__ _v_ :five::hammer: (imperiled)
 __imperious__ _adj_ :three: Having or showing arrogant superiority to and disdain of those one views as unworthy.